BASEBALL CARDS TIN

 In more recent years, baseball card tins have evolved the contents within.
 Some tins now house factory-sealed mini-boxes of cards instead of loose packs.
 Insert-heavy “hit” tins containing guaranteed autographs or memorabilia cards have also grown in popularity.
 And limited-edition tins celebrating milestones, anniversaries or special sets are more extravagant than ever before.

-Read also: ATTACK OF THE BASEBALL CARDS PHOTOS
+Read also: BEST BASEBALL CARDS FROM 1994

 Whether containing vintage cardboard from the 1930s, complete 1960s/70s sets, factory sets of the 1980s/90s, or modern autograph cards, baseball card tins remain a staple of the collecting hobby.
 Their durable metal exteriors protect enclosed cards through moves, storage rotations and the passage of time.
 Tins also make for attractive long-term displays of complete sets.
 And their visual appeal and cache as encased “hits” draws both new and veteran collectors to chase the latest releases.
 As baseball itself marches on into a new century, baseball card tins will surely continue their legacy as a favored way to preserve the cards and memories within for generations to come.